Accessibility links

 TV

-Washington Forum an in-depth debate and discussion program.
+Washington Forum –An in-depth debate and discussion program.
 It airs via dozens of top TV affiliates in the region.

 Radio

 A Votre Avis – This open-mike show gives voice to VOA Afrique’s listeners, who can react on various topics, every day at 1805 UTC.
-They leave their comments and numbers on our Facebook page to participate in this live and lively show.
+They leave their comments and numbers on our Facebook page to participate in this live show.

-Le Dialogue des Religions -- an interactive radio program every Wednesday at 1905 UTC in which theologians, religious leaders, and listeners use the phone and Facebook to discuss topical issues of religion, including traditional African religions.
+Le Dialogue des Religions -- An interactive radio program every Wednesday at 1905 UTC in which theologians, religious leaders, and listeners use the phone and Facebook to discuss topical issues of religion, including traditional African religions.

 Le Monde au Féminin -- A 25-minute radio-on-TV magazine show that focuses on women and youth issues.
 It airs on Tuesdays and Saturdays at 1905 UTC, and the video is posted on VOA Afrique Facebook page.